radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 6. Click **SAVE**.

 ### Permissions
 The permissions available for creating custom roles in the new Control Panel are not applicable to the Classic Control Panel.
+However, custom roles can be associated with a Classic Control Panel role to allow administrators the needed access to both the new and Classic Control Panels.

 **Classic Control Panel**